Denshooter/gpu_colorization/README.md

 python3 live_recolor_plot.py
 ```

-### Pretrainied Model
+### Pretrained Model

 The model was runned for 13 epochs on the `imagnet2012` dataset and its weights are stored in `./saved_models`.
 Note that, grey images must have a shape of `(256,256,1)`.
-The following code will load the model and colorized an image:
+The following code will load the pretrained model and colorized an image:

 ```python3
 autoencoder = Autoencoder()